xanderblondin/BestPick/README.md

 # BestPick
-Always pick the best hero against the enemy lineup
+Always pick the best hero against the enemy lineup in the epic Valve Game, Dota.